 Not Calculating How Much Worktop Space You Need

 An extremely common mistake made when designing a kitchen is not calculating how much counter space is going to be needed.
 This will vary depending on the size of the kitchen but is more likely to be influenced by how you use your kitchen.
 Do you bake?
 Hold frequent dinner parties?
 Does your family eat in the kitchen or dining room?
 These questions and others will point you towards how much worktop space you need.

 Not Including Enough Lighting

-Often someone will sit in their kitchen to design it with the sunlight beaming through the window as such will fail to include enough lighting in their design.
-For a kitchen to be as functional as possible there needs to be plenty of light, at all times.
-Think about the darker evenings of winter or areas of the kitchen where light is limited, even in the daytime.
+Often, someone will sit in their kitchen to design it with the sunlight beaming through the window.
+As such, they will fail to include enough lighting in their design.
+For a kitchen to be as functional as possible, there must be plenty of light.
+Think about the darker evenings of winter or kitchen areas with limited sunlight, even in the daytime.

 Not Getting The Balance Right Between Practicality And Aesthetics

 Understandably, you want your new kitchen design to look stunning, but that comes with a qualification.
 You do not want to focus everything on getting the aesthetics and styling 100% if that means that your kitchen is not practical to use.
 You will soon be cursing your kitchen, no matter how great it looks, if you cannot use it easily and efficiently, so strike a balance between appearance and functionality.